ultra-cycling/blog/content/blog/2021-04-09-journey-into-long-distance-cycling.md

 featured: true
 categories: ["Brevet"]
 draft: false
+description: |
+    Every now and then, people ask me the question how I started with cycling ultra distances.
+In this article I want to share my personal journey into ultra cycling and how it all happened...
 ---

 The first long trip I ever made on a bicycle was back when I was around 10 years old.
 My grandparents used to live in a town that was about 40km away from where my family used to live and we basically went there every weekend.
 At some point I asked my mum whether it is possible to go there by bike.
 One sunny day, we made it happen.
 It came with a surprise on how quickly got there.
 I thought about a day long trip —but instead, it only took us about 3 hours…